BrandonM471998/fcs-project/README.md

 ![Packages](./assets/packages.jpg)

-2. For the second step, I needed to import the datasets provided, however the encoding used for the datasets was different than usual, so our team had to find an encoding that would work with the datasets.
+2. For the second step, I needed to import the datasets provided, however, the encoding used for the datasets was different than usual, so our team had to find an encoding that would work with the datasets.

 ![CSV Read](./assets/csv_read.jpg)